 Does Gibraltar Have Rent Control?

 No. Gibraltar has no statutory rent control or rent stabilisation mechanism equivalent to what exists in some European jurisdictions.
 Landlords are free to set rent at whatever the market will bear, and there is no government body that caps increases or determines fair rents.
-This is a significant difference from parts of mainland Spain, where rent control regulations have been introduced for certain areas.
+This is a notable difference from parts of mainland Spain, where rent control regulations have been introduced for certain areas.

 Gibraltar law does not impose an external rent review mechanism.
 Everything flows from what the tenancy agreement says.
-If the agreement is silent on rent reviews, a landlord cannot increase rent during the fixed term — the agreed rent stands until the tenancy ends or is renewed.
+If the agreement is silent on rent reviews, a landlord cannot increase rent during the fixed term.
+The agreed rent stands until the tenancy ends or is renewed.
 This makes the drafting of rent review clauses critically important at the start of the tenancy.

 When Can a Gibraltar Landlord Increase Rent?